 Businesses frequently run promotions as a marketing tool to get new customers and beat the competition.

-If you have already gotten to the bottom of the purchasing process, a car company may not make you aware of any promotions.
+If you have already gotten to the end of the purchasing process, a car company may not make you aware of any promotions.

 Be sure to ask what the current promotions are.
 If you do not ask they will not tell you.
 Some promotions might even help you avoid hidden and unclear fees.
 For instance, you may be able to get a free child booster seat if the right promotion is active.